 I couldn’t be sad about it, my past won’t allow it. & I never saw a happy moment for what it was, just a happy moment.
 It became something to be treasured, something that could be taken away.
 I was elated by everything & attached to nothing.
 “The source of my brittle elation was the relative smallness of my misfortune.”

 I read somewhere that ‘survivors of calamities bring the calamity with them, for it dwells permanently within.’

-Ouch I thought, unfair.
+Ouch, I thought, unfair.
 ‘Unfair’ was a word I never said or heard without wanting to die.
-Many years later, somebody would use this knowledge, say “unfair” to bring me to tears in front of a class full of people.
-I would comply & cry, so much, there would be nothing in my vision but the hospital corridors of my mumma’s life & all the years from then to now.
+Many years later, somebody would use this knowledge and say “unfair” to bring me to tears in front of a class full of people.
+I would comply & cry, so much, that there would be nothing in my vision but the hospital corridors of my mumma’s life & all the years from then to now.

 When mummy came back from the hospital, she had forgotten how to be in the outside world.
 She had no inhibitions, nothing she could not say.
 Things inside me started breaking.
 School changed again.
 I did not take it well, again.
 I was lost in a sea of competitive children & apathetic teachers.
 I felt angry & sad, with nothing to show for it.
 There were days when I would lock myself up in a room, bang my head on walls, cry violently & say hurtful things till the demon in me felt satiated.
 I had no control over this, it had happened since I was little, but its frequency increased here.
 I was told I could study myself out of this rut.
 So I started studying as my life depended on it.
 I didn’t eat, I didn’t sleep.
 I studied while I bathed and while I brushed.
 I was so exhausted, giving it all up had become a persistent fantasy for me, one that will crop up more & more often as I grew older.